-Whitehorse City Council is responsible for ensuring over 606km of local roads, 27km of bike paths, 79km of walking tracks and 1,174km of footpaths remain safe
+Whitehorse City Council is responsible for ensuring over 641km of local roads and laneways, 27km of bike paths, 79km of walking track and 1,180km of footpaths remain safe, functional and well-maintained.

 With increasing awareness around the environmental impacts of disposable items, fortunately there are a variety of options for those keen to have low waste